-with the terms and conditions of the waiver.

-- (2) Even if a new medical examination is not required, you must still show proof that you complied with the vaccination requirements.
-If the vaccination record (DS 3025) was not properly completed and included as part of the original overseas medical examination report, you will have to have the Part 9.
+- (a) The panel physician did not find a class A medical condition during your overseas examination; or - (b) The panel physician did find a class A medical condition, you received a waiver of inadmissibility, and you have complied with the terms and conditions of the waiver. - (2) Even if a new medical examination is not required, you must still show proof that you complied with the vaccination requirements.
+If the vaccination record (DS 3025) was not properly completed and included as part of the original overseas medical examination report, you will need to have the Part 10.
 Vaccination Record completed by a designated civil surgeon.
-In this case, you must submit Parts 1., 2., 3., 4., 6., and 9. of Form I-693. - 4.
-What if I am a V nonimmigrant visa holder and already had a medical examination overseas?
+In this case, you must submit Parts 1.
+5., 7., and 10. of Form I-693.

+4. What if I am a V nonimmigrant visa holder and already had a medical examination overseas?